POSTED October 29, 2017

 What are the differences between IPS and Shaft?

 The last thing to consider is availability of parts and technicians to work on them.
-If you’re planning some serious offshore trips, and extended trips to remote locations, pods are not for you.
+If you’re planning some serious offshore trips, and extended trips to remote locations, you need to consider the serviceability implications.
+With that being said, you will definitely save fuel on longer trips, and achieve more distance between refuelling.
+POD drives also tend to be smoother and quieter, although there are a number of different factors that can affect this.

 What to look for when buying an IPS or Zeus pod?